|

 game

-in this area and for ranges up to 300 yards, 7 MM bullets should weigh
+in this area and for ranges up to 300 yards, it is my opinion that 7 MM

 140 grains.
 A bullet of that weight has the